cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

         }
     );

-Again, the only difference is that the results for those associations will not be present in the ``_matchingData`` property in each result.
+Again, the only difference is that no additional columns will be added to the result set, and no ``_matchingData`` property will be set.

+.. versionadded:: 3.1
+    Query::innerJoinWith() was added in 3.1

 Using notMatching
 ~~~~~~~~~~~~~~~~~